 The Pawling Library is excited to have a middle school battle of the books once again.
-The team is open to students currently in 4th grade through 8th grade.
+The team is open to students entering 5th grade through 8th grade in September.
 Members receive paperback copies of the six titles and are expected to read them through the spring and summer months.
-Currently, the team is meeting bi-weekly on Tuesdays at 5:15 pm in the Library Annex.

 T-Shirt Order Form: https://forms.gle/t9YnMmSn34fmPQrL7

 - Tuesday, 7/19 @ 4:30 pm at the Patterson Library

 - Tuesday, 8/9 @ 5:30 pm with Kent Library at Pawling Library Annex